aospapp/aosp/external/curl/docs/TheArtOfHttpScripting.md

- If you use curl to POST to a site that immediately redirects you to another page, you can safely use [`--location`](https://curl.se/docs/manpage.html#-L) (`-L`) and `--data`/`--form` together. curl will only use POST in the first request, and then revert to GET in the following operations.
+ If you use curl to POST to a site that immediately redirects you to another page, you can safely use [`--location`](https://curl.se/docs/manpage.html#-L) (`-L`) and `--data`/`--form` together.
+Curl will only use POST in the first request, and then revert to GET in the following operations.

 ## Other redirects

- Browser typically support at least two other ways of redirects that curl does not: first the html may contain a meta refresh tag that asks the browser to load a specific URL after a set number of seconds, or it may use javascript to do it.
+ Browsers typically support at least two other ways of redirects that curl does not: first the html may contain a meta refresh tag that asks the browser to load a specific URL after a set number of seconds, or it may use JavaScript to do it.

 # Cookies